esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ## State update loop

-The actual state update happens in the operator $S$ in the Submodel Execution Loop, and in our example model, it is determined entirely by the current state.
+The actual state update happens in the operator $S$ in the Submodel Execution Loop and, in our example model, it is determined entirely by the current state.
 Since no information from outside is needed, we do not receive any messages, and in our `libmuscle.Instance` declaration above, we did not declare any ports associated with `Operator.S`.

 The operator `O_I` provides for observations of intermediate states.
 In other words, here is where you can send a message to the outside world with (part of) the current state.
 In this case, the `O_I` operator is empty; we’re not sending anything.

 One thing we need to be aware of is time.
 Most models depend on time in some way and it is good to be aware of the various time frames.
-MUSCLE3 enables passing on timestamps
+Libmuscles messages support passing on timestamps to be able to keep track of the global simulation time of the coupled model.
+It is easier to keep track of only one time frame and it is therefore good practice to add the timestamp that accompanied the initial state to the sub-model simulation time steps instead of starting at zero for every sub-model instance.

 :::challenge